dwhiffing/fury/content/aar/iof/iof2_aj/body.md

 hopes that I could get her to safety.

 The next announcement was a bit more alarming.
 A Kresta and a Kanin operating in the area?
-Crappity crap!
+Crappity crap\!
 The Kenyan patrol boat at sea was ordered to run for home, since it did't have a hope if the Russians are in the area.
 Unfortunately, this didn't help against the Tanzanian air strike which sank it minutes later.